ggoutbreakggoutbreak assumes a

 as.Date(date_seq(tmp3))

-can be used with any monthly or yearly data
+#> [6] "2026-07-14"time_periods can also be used with monthly or yearly

-functions like date_seq
+ggoutbreak.
+Some functions like date_seq may

-may not work as anticipated with
+not work as anticipated with irregular dates, and some conversions

 orig_dates = Sys.Date()+1:10*7